AhmadShykh/GuideTheBullet/README.md

 The game is built using the Unity Mobile 3D mode.
 The version of Unity that is used is 2022.3.18f1.

+# Installation

+- Download the APK file from the repository.
+- Enable installation from unknown sources in your device settings.
+- Install the APK file on your Android device.
+- Open the game and start playing!

 # How to Play
 - Tap and drag the puzzle blocks to manipulate their position.
 - Plan your moves carefully to clear a path for the bullet to hit your opponent.